Dr. Howard's Biography

 DR. CHRISTOPHER B. HOWARD became the eighth president of Robert Morris University in suburban Pittsburgh on February 1, 2016.
 RMU combines academic excellence with a professional focus in more than 90 undergraduate and graduate degree programs across four academic schools.
 A nationally ranked, doctoral granting institution, RMU enrolls approximately 5,000 students.

 Under Dr. Howard’s leadership, RMU has become a preferred strategic partner for corporations, organizations, and professionals in the Pittsburgh region and beyond.
-Under its latest strategic plan, RMU 100, the university is using Gallup research and powerful new technologies to boost retention and graduations rates so as to launch students into great careers.
+Under its latest strategic plan, RMU 100, the university is using Gallup research and powerful new technologies to boost retention and graduation rates so as to launch students into great careers.
 The university is nationally ranked by U.S. News & World Report and in 2019 opened the UPMC Events Center, the new home to the university's NCAA Division I basketball and volleyball teams.
 That project was part of the RMU 100: Ready to Rise fundraising campaign, which has raised over $110 million to date, surpassing its $100 million goal a year ahead of schedule.
 In 2021, U.S. News & World Report ranked RMU No. 48 on the magazine’s list of Best Value Schools, a reflection of RMU’s high academic quality and affordable price.

 Dr. Howard is a distinguished graduate of the U.S. Air Force Academy, where he earned a B.S. in political science in 1991.
 A Rhodes Scholar, he earned his doctorate in politics at the University of Oxford and an M.B.A. with distinction from the Harvard Business School, and in 2018 received the school's Alumni Achievement Award.
-He received the Campbell Trophy, the highest academic award in the country presented to a senior college football player, and was inducted into the CoSIDA Academic All-America Hall of Fame.
+He received the Campbell Trophy, the highest academic award in the country presented to a senior college football player, and was inducted into the CoSIDA Academic All America Hall of Fame.
 He is a recipient of the NCAA Silver Anniversary Award, which recognizes distinguished individuals on the 25th anniversary of the conclusion of their college athletic careers.
 Dr. Howard has received the Armed Forces Merit Award from the Football Writers Association of America.
 He is a member of the Knight Commission on Intercollegiate Athletics and served as one of 13 members of the College Football Playoff Selection Committee.